Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 ### Results `u64`

 A good benchmark to shine light into the ability of the sort to exploit instruction-level parallelism (ILP) is hot-u64-10000.
-The input are 10k `u64` values, which fits into the core private L2 data cache for the used Zen3 test machine.
+The input are 10k `u64` values, which fits into the core private L2 data cache for the used test machines.
 The upper limit should be in the order of 4-5 instructions per cycle for such a dataset.
 10k elements is enough to reliably exploit existing patterns in the input data.
 This can be reproduced by running `cargo bench hot-u64-<pattern>-10000`

 <img src="assets/hot-u64-10k-windows.png" width=600 />